101: Abortion Abolitionists

 Who

-These are the sectors of the Right setting the cultural context and organizing to advocate for the abolition of abortion.
+These sectors of the Right are shaping the cultural climate and actively organizing to push for the total criminalization of abortion.

 What